Processing math: 100%

 Antiderivatives

 Antiderivatives, which are also referred to as indefinite integrals or primitive functions, is essentially the opposite of a derivative (hence the name).
-More formally, an antiderivative $F$ is a function whose derivative is equivalent to the original function $f$, or stated more concisely: $F^\prime(x) = f(x)$.
+More formally, an antiderivative F is a function whose derivative is equivalent to the original function f, or stated more concisely: F(x)=f(x).

 The Fundamental Theorem of Calculus defines the relationship between differential and integral calculus.
 We will see later that an antiderivative can be thought of as a restatement of an indefinite integral.
 Therefore, the discussion of antiderivatives provides a nice segue from the differential to integral calculus.